amirhosseinf79/user_registration/README.md

 ## Documentation

-Complete API documentation is available at `/swagger/index.html` when the application is running.
+Complete API documentation + Example API requests & responses is available at `/swagger/index.html` when the application is running.